-Screening means testing people for the early stages of a disease, before they show any signs of having it.
+Screening means testing people for early stages of a disease before they have any symptoms.
+For screening to be useful the tests:

 CLL is different from most cancers because it is not usually possible to cure it but it is a very slowly developing disease.
 Some people live for many years without symptoms or treatment.

 These people are monitored closely by their doctor.
 This monitoring is called watchful waiting.
 If the leukaemia starts to cause symptoms treatment can then control the CLL for a long time.